 Gone are the days of crude gear shifts and jerky downshifts, so if you experiencing something similar, something’s amiss.

 Harsh up and downshifting can often be put down to fuel-related.
 It sounds weird indeed, however, the fuel supply will send signals to the ECU which will control other factors.
-So, in the case of a bad fuel pump that delivers weak or reduced fuel flow, it will definitely result in a reduction in power.
+So, in the case of a bad fuel pump that delivers weak or reduced fuel flow, it will result in a power reduction.
 This will cause the transmission to delay shifting to the next gear.
 The transmission shift points are normally controlled by outside sensors, including fuel supply and pressure.
 Doing a diagnostics test will more than likely reveal a faulty fuel pump fault code.

 2018 Jeep Wrangler Manual Transmission Problems